top of page

 W

 On M-28 W of Munising.
 Beginnings go back to 1840.
-One of first places settled
+One of first places settled.
+On the Lake Michigan shoreline between Munising & Au Train

 By 1877 there were a row of company houses, two stores, a church, a school and 600 residents.
 The town was destroyed by a fire except the school and church in 1877.
-Now there is no school or church in the village.
+Named Christmas in 1938.
+Now there is no school or church in the Village.
 Michigan Shadow Towns p.
 174

 Alger